SpineEventEngine/SpineEventEngine.github.io/docs/guides/gradle.md

 # Configuring a project with Gradle

 Spine provides build-time tools for code generation and analysis.
-These tools are written as [Gradle plugins](https://docs.gradle.org/current/userguide/plugins.html) — an extendable, uniform way to tap into a project build process.
+These tools are implemented as [Gradle plugins](https://docs.gradle.org/current/userguide/plugins.html) — an extendable, uniform way to tap into a project build process.